VladBrok/payback/README.md

 1. [Sign in](#to-sign-in)
 2. Go to [sell page]
 3. Specify product information:
-   1. Select category by clicking on it
+   1. Select a category by clicking on it
       ![screenshot of categories](/public/images/self/sell-step-categories.png)
    2. Upload a photo of your product by clicking "Upload".
 After the photo uploads, a "Continue" button appears.
 Click it to proceed.
       ![screenshot of upload photo](/public/images/self/sell-step-photo.png)